 Northeast Slabs - An excellent winter alpine ice route climbing the steep dihedral system up the North Ridge, then continuing on to the summit.
 See Selected Climbs by Jim Nelson for a route description.

-A Northwest Forest Pass is required to park at the trailhead.
+A Northwest Forest Pass is "required" to park at the trailhead.
 I put that in quotes because it isn't really required.
 If you want more information regarding this you can do your own research.
 In addition, during the winter you can only park at the highest lot if you have an Alpental skiing tag on your car.
 You will have to park at a lower lot and walk up, if you don't have the tag.
 An Alpine Lakes Wilderness camping permit is required if you wish to camp.
 The best spot would be Source Lake, however since the summer trail doesn't pass right by the lake, camping there doesn't make much sense.
 Also, since the approach is short, most people treat this as a day-climb.
 Other hikers will camp at Snow or Gem Lakes further up the main trail.

 When To Climb

-The south face (most popular) route is nearly vertical, albeit with ledges that can get snow covered, so if you can make it to Pineapple Pass, the rock on The Tooth will be clear, if cold in Winter.
+The south face (most popular) route is nearly vertical, albeit with ledges that can get snow covered, so if you can make it to Pineapple Pass, the rock on The Tooth will be mostly clear, if cold in winter.